localstack/docs/content/en/user-guide/aws/docdb/index.md

 {{< /command >}}

 The `outfile` contains the returned value, e.g.:

 ```yaml
 {"statusCode":200,"body":"{\"_id\":\"6560a21ca7771a02ef128c72\",\"key\":\"value\"}"}
 ````

 #### Use Secret To Connect to DocDB

 The best-practise for accessing databases is by using secrets.
 Secrets follow a [well-defined pattern](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_database_secret.html).

 For the lambda function, you can pass the secret arn as `SECRET_NAME`.
 In the lambda, you can then retrieve the secret details like this:

-[This sample is a snippet from the scenario test https://github.com/localstack/localstack-ext/blob/master/tests/aws/scenario/rds_neptune_docdb/test_rds_neptune_docdb.py]: #

 {{< command >}}
 const AWS = require('aws-sdk');